pedorich-n/nixos-mutable-files-manager/README.md

 # NixOS Mutable Files Manager

+## Deprecation notice

+Almost all of the features of this project can achieved using `systemd.tmpfiles.settings` or `systemd.tmpfiles.rules`.
+Hence there's little reason to keep supporting this.

 ## Problem

 When you manage files with Nix, they are stored in the immutable storage at `/nix/store/`.
 And there's no way to change the file other than switch the configuration.